icattlecoder/jkl/README.md

 ```
 Usage: jkl [OPTION]...
 [SOURCE]

       --auto                re-generates the site when files are modified
       --base-url            serve website from a given base URL
       --source              changes the dir where Jekyll will look to transform files
       --destination         changes the dir where Jekyll will write files to
       --server              starts a server that will host your _site directory
-      --server-port     changes the port that the Jekyll server will run on
+      --port                changes the port that the Jekyll server will run on
+      --s3                  copies the _site directory to s3
+      --s3-key              aws access key use for s3 authentication
+      --s3-secret           aws secret key use for s3 authentication
+      --s3-bucket           name of the s3 bucket
       --qiniu               copies the _site directory to Qiniu Cloud Storage
-      --s3              copies the _site directory to s3
+      --qiniu-key           access key use for qiniu authentication
+      --qiniu-secret        secret key use for qiniu authentication
+      --qiniu-bucket        name of the qiniu bucket

   -v, --verbose             runs Jekyll with verbose output
   -h, --help                display this help and exit

 Examples:
-  jkl                   generates site from current working dir
+  jkl                       generates site from current working directory
+  jkl /path/to/site         generates site from source dir /path/to/site
   jkl --server              generates site and serves at localhost:4000
-  jkl /path/to/site     generates site from source dir /path/to/site
+  jkl --server --port=:4567 generates site and serves at localhost:4567
+  jkl --s3 --verbose        copies the _site directory to s3
   jkl --qiniu --verbose     copies the _site directory to Qiniu Cloud Storage
 ```

 ### Auto Generation